briansimiyuj/doctor-appointment-app/README.md

 Booking page will have doctor details, booking slots and related doctors.

   1. Create a Booking page and mount it on Script component and provide a route for it
-  2. Wrap the Booking page with the BookingContext provider as the parent component
+  2. Wrap the Booking page with the `BookingContext` and `SheduleContext` provider as the parent component
   3. Create a Doctor Details component and mount it on Booking page
     a.
 Create a Doctor image component and mount it on Doctor Details component
     b.
 Create a Doctor info component and mount it on Doctor Details component